Top 10 Barbell Shoulder Exercises For Growth

 3. Grab the bar with an overhand and hip-width grip.

-5. Hold there for a moment, and then let the bar down until your arms are straight.
+5. Hold there for a moment, then let the bar down until your arms are straight.
 There’s one rep

-6. Aim for three sets of 6 to 10 reps each.
+Reps x Sets: Aim for three sets of 6 to 10 reps each.

-10. Barbell Shoulder Shrug
+9. Front Barbell Shrug

+The front barbell shrug is a great exercise to isolate the shoulder, neck, and upper trap.
 It also helps you fix lousy posture and reduces the risk of injuries by strengthening your shoulder and neck muscles.

-How to perform shoulder shrug:
+Steps to do a shoulder shrug:

 1. Assume a shoulder-width stance with your back upright.